arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedJavaAndroid.md

 The below example has been developed for [Android Studio](http://developer.android.com/sdk/index.html) for Windows in Java.

  * #### Get the client library and example
-Download Speech Recognition API Client Library for Android from [this link](https://www.projectoxford.ai/SDK/GetFile?path=speech/SpeechToText-SDK-Android.zip).
-The downloaded zip file needs to be extracted to a folder of your choice.
+Download Speech Recognition API Client Library for Android from [this link](https://github.com/Microsoft/ProjectOxford-ClientSDK/tree/master/Speech/SpeechToText/Android).
+The downloaded files need to be saved to a folder of your choice.
 Inside there is both a fully buildable example and the SDK library.
 The buildable example can be found under **samples** in the **SpeechRecoExample** directory.
 The two libraries you need to use in your own apps can be found in the **SpeechSDK** folder under **libs** in the **armeabi** and the **x86** folder.
 The size of **libandroid_platform.so** file is 22 MB but gets reduced to 4MB at deploy time.

  * #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Cognitive Services.
 Access the [Cognitive Services](https://www.projectoxford.ai/) portal web site, click on an offered service to go to its overview page, in this case [Speech API](https://www.projectoxford.ai/speech), and then click on the **"Try for free"** button.
 For subscription and key management details, see [Subscriptions](https://www.projectoxford.ai/Subscription/).
 Both the primary and secondary key can be used in this tutorial.